ros-tooling/cross_compile/README.md

 ### Using the build on a target platform

 Copy `install_aarch64` onto the target system into a location of your choosing.
-It contains all of the binaries for _your_ workspace.
+It contains the binaries for _your_ workspace.

-If your workspace has any dependencies that are outside the source tree - that is, if `rosdep` had anything to install during the build - then you will still need to install these dependencies on the target system.
+If your workspace has any dependencies that are outside the source tree - that is, if `rosdep` had anything to install during the build - then you still need to install these dependencies on the target system.

 ```
 # Run this on the target system, which must have rosdep already installed